CHmSID/FrameExtractor/README.md

 ##How to use
 In the terminal write
-"python extract.py (list of files)"
+"python extract.py destination_directory (list of files)"